 It would be great if we old-house people lived in a world where historic houses still had all of their original features.
 But let’s face it, things have been lost.
 The good news: It’s easy now to put back what was there, using authentic reproductions and even architectural antique salvage.
 Salvage has become a thriving business, with well-organized yards and stores nationwide, run by knowledgeable people.
 Whether you’re looking for a vintage bathroom sink or an Ionic column to use as interior art, you’ll find it.
-(Salvage is also the best way to give a timeless look to new construction.)
 To inspire you, we’ve rounded up three tours of houses that incorporate salvage, and added a comprehensive guide to salvage stores around the country.

 Salvage & Renewal in a Seattle Foursquare: Hidden under tacky alterations, a Seattle Foursquare was nearly lost in the neighborhood—until a pair of homeowners recognized its hidden potential and recaptured its charm.